1405 Sibelius: Orbit and classification

 Sibelius is a member of the Flora family, one of the largest populations of stony asteroids in the entire main-belt.
 It orbits the Sun in the inner main-belt at a distance of 1.9–2.6 AU once every 3 years and 5 months (1,234 days).
 Its orbit has an eccentricity of 0.15 and an inclination of 7° with respect to the ecliptic.
 The body's observation arc begins with an observation taken at Turku two weeks prior to its official discovery observation.

 Physical characteristics

-Sibelius has been characterized as an S-type asteroid by Pan-STARRS photometric survey.
+Sibelius has been characterized as an S-type asteroid by the Pan-STARRS photometric survey.

 Rotation period

 In October 2007, a rotational lightcurve of Sibelius was obtained from photometric observations taken by Petr Pravec at the Ondřejov Observatory in the Czech Republic.
 Lightcurve analysis gave a rotation period of 6.051 hours with a brightness variation of 0.11 magnitude (U=3-).